AmethystAPI/BinSync-1.21.0.3/Project Squad/Planning/Beta C Kanban.md

 - [ ] More Weapons #design
 - [ ] More Golden Grove Enemies #design
 - [ ] enemy points system
+- [ ] Players not counted as dead
+- [ ] Potential delay on interactions

 ## Must Do